SaneedShaik/ULTIMATE-WEATHER/README.md

 INSTRUCTIONS TO RUN CODE :
+STEP 1:L NODE JS
+STEP-2: NPM INSTALL
+STEP-3: NPM START
 PLEASE PULL THE CODE AND RUN IN THE JS BIN SELECTING JQUERY PLUGIN AND PLEASE CHECK THE DOCUMENT ATTACHED IN THE MAIL FOR THE SCREENSHOTS .
+Due to issues with API which i stated in README and i am not sure will execute the code .
+I have attached the screenshots of the website while i am executing in my local host please go through it.